christina-sfmn/QuizApp/README.md

   To add new questions or modify existing ones you can edit the questions array in the script.ts file.
 To only temporarily add new questions to the quiz it is also possible to enter them directly via the starting screen.

 - **Adjust styles**
-  TailwindCSS classes can be used in index.html or custom CSS styles can be added in the input.css file.
+  Tailwind CSS classes can be used in index.html or custom CSS styles can be added in the input.css file.